Mikejo5000/vsts-docs-pr/docs/work/track/my-shared-queries.md

 *	[List showing dependencies using a direct links query](using-queries.md#directs-link-query)

 Managed queries are useful for monitoring progress.
-All team projects created with a default process come with a defined set of managed queries.
+All projects created with a default process come with a defined set of managed queries.
 Here are a few of the ways that you can use managed queries...

 **Teams**